Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Summary Conclusions

-\ack The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement n$^{\mathrm{o}}$ 319286.
+\ack The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement n$^{\mathrm{o}}$ 319286, and from the EPSRC projects EP/K038311/1 and EP/J010529/1.
+We acknowledge Sarah Al-Assam, Chris Goodyer and the TNT Library Development Team for providing the codes for the simulations carried out during our work.
 J.J.M.-A. acknowledges Departamento Administrativo de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n Colciencias for economic support, and Thomas Grujic for his help at the beginning of this project.
 M.T.M. acknowledges support from the UK EPSRC via the Controlled Quantum Dynamics CDT.
 D.J. and S.R.C. thank the National Research Foundation and the Ministry of Education of Singapore for support.
 J.P. thanks the Spanish Ministerio de Econom\'{i}a y Competitividad under Project No. FIS2012-30625.
 M.B.P. acknowledges support from the Alexander von Humboldt Foundation, the ERC Synergy grant BioQ and the EU STREP project PAPETS.